Tips for a smarter job search

 > Lifelong job search

 Those examples were only intended to illustrate the approach in principle.
 You will certainly already be familiar with the specific questions relevant to your situation.
-In any case, it is important that you don’t start researching the answers at the last minute.
+In any case, you mustn’t start researching the answers at the last minute.

 Even if I am not planning to change my job for the time being, I will still make use of all suitable opportunities coming along to prepare for my next job search.

 This motto should already guide you during your search and not just during the application process.
-The more you go with the flow, the more difficult it is to be noticed as the candidate of choice.
+The more you go with the flow, the more difficult it is to stand out as the candidate of choice.

 Before you reach for the usual but “impersonal” tools as your last resort in your job search, you should have exhausted the many possibilities of more or less direct and personal contact.
 As a rule, several steps are often necessary until you arrive at the right place.
-But the effort is well worth it, because direct contact makes it possible for you – hardly noticeable for the other side – to reduce the comparability of your profile with that of other candidates enormously (a well-known marketing rule).
-This makes it much easier to showcase your strengths and cleverly hide your weaknesses than it would be possible, for example, by submitting a normal application via the internet.
+But the effort is well worth it, because direct contact makes it possible for you – hardly noticeable for the other side – to reduce the comparability of your profile with those of other candidates’ enormously (a well-known marketing rule).
+This makes it much easier to showcase your strengths and cleverly hide your weaknesses than it would be possible, for example, by submitting a typical job application online.

-In order to increase my chances of finding a great new job with minimal effort, I will avoid typical competitive situations as much as possible and rather use more creative communication channels.
+To increase my chances of finding a great new job with minimal effort, I will avoid typical competitive situations as much as possible and focus on using more creative communication channels.